TheBigBookMan/grad-dip/Cyber Security/Intro to Cyber Security.md

 				3. Maintaining the internal and external consitecy of objects so that their data is a correct and true reflection of the real world and any relationship with any child, peer or parent objkect is valid, consistent mand verifiable
 			- *Breached by*-
 				- viruses
+					- introducing a virus
 				- logic bombs
+					- executing malciious code like a trojan horse
 				- unath access
+					- oversight in a security policy or misconfigured security control
 				- erros in coding and apps
+					- altering configurations with commands, codes or scripts
 				- malicious modification
+					- entering invalid data- sql injectsion, cross-site scripting and fake network packets
 				- intentional replacement
+					- accidentally deleting files
 				- system back doors
+					- oversight in a security policy or misconfigured security control
 		- **Events**- events can lead to an integrity breach
 			- acceidently deleting files
 			- executing malicious code, such as trojan horse